What is BrainReach/Mission Cerveau?

-Every year, we recruit dedicated IPN students to lead the BrainReach sessions at French and English elementary (Grade 4) and high schools (Secondary 3).
+Every year, we recruit dedicated graduate students from the Integrated Program in Neuroscience (IPN) at McGill University to lead the BrainReach sessions at French and English elementary (Grade 4) and high schools (Secondary 3).
 This is an incredible opportunity to mentor young students in the community and to gain teaching experience.

 If you are passionate about teaching young enthusiastic minds and bringing the wonder of science to your future peers, please contact ipnbrainreach [at] gmail [dot] com for details on registering.

 Applauded by teachers, school board officials, pupils and presenters alike, interactive BrainReach workshops are evidently an effective way to generate curiosity about science in children in grade 4 and secondary 3.
-We work in collaboration with McGill’s Education department and have showcased our presentations to them in order to get feedback from trained educators.
+We have collaborated with McGill’s Education department during the development of our presentations in order to get feedback from trained educators.
 Please contact ipnbrainreach [at] gmail [dot] com for more information or to register.